ibm-cloud-architecture/tabular-terraform/README.md

 3. Customize the data according to your design.

 4. To display command options:  terraformer -h

-5. To generate Terraform with input from data directory and output to resources directory: terraform data
+5. To generate Terraform:  terraformer data
+- Input folder named data with output defaulting to resources folder

 6. Execute terraform in output directory to provision your VPC infrastructure:\
 terraform fmt\